Burbank Unified School District: History

+Founding; 1908

 Originally students attended Burbank schools until the high school level, when they moved on to Glendale Union High School District.
 The Burbank school district established its first high school, Burbank High School, in 1908, and therefore withdrew from the Glendale High School district.

+1950-1992

 The district passed a general obligation bond in the 1950s.

 In 1992 the Brighton Community School, a school for students with disciplinary programs, moved to a site adjacent to the BUSD headquarters, on a 4 acre property.
 In 1998 BUSD sold the property to the city government for $8 million.
 The city planned to build a park and a library branch on this land.
 The district planned to move the Burbank school on the same site as Monterey High School, a school for students with academic problems, but by August 1998 the district withdrew these plans due to a negative response from area residents.

+1993-2000

 In March 1993 the district board voted 5–0 to approve random metal detector searches of middle and high school students.

 In April 1994 the district failed to pass a $100-million bond.
 Superintendent Arthur Pierce resigned in May of that year.
 The district successfully passed a $112 million bond in 1997, the first-such bond passed since the 1950s.

+2010- 2019

 In August 2015 Matt Hill, previously a chief strategy officer at the Los Angeles Unified School District, became the district superintendent of BUSD.

 In November 2015 the district approved board starting the following school year during the third week of August.

 In April 2019, the district board voted unanimously to rename the David Starr Jordan Middle School due to David Starr Jordan's involvement with the eugenics movement.
 The middle school kept Jordan's name for the next two years while the school district searched for a replacement name that everyone could agree with.
 In March 2021, the district board finally decided to rename their middle school in honor of labor leader and civil rights activist Dolores Huerta.

+2020-present

 On September 9, 2020, the school district removed Harper Lee's To Kill a Mockingbird, Mark Twain's Adventures of Huckleberry Finn, John Steinbeck's Of Mice and Men, Theodore Taylor's The Cay and Mildred D. Taylor's Roll of Thunder, Hear My Cry from middle school and high school whole class instruction after complaints were received from four parents of students.
 The decision gained the attention of anti-censorship organizations such as PEN America and the National Coalition Against Censorship who object the banning of these books from the classroom.